Banking Banking Basics

 What is Cash App?

 Although billed as a “mobile banking” app, Cash App isn’t actually a bank.
 It’s a financial platform that partners with banks to provide different types of services.
-This includes being able to send and receive money, buy bitcoin, invest money, receive paychecks through direct deposit, and withdraw money from ATMs.
+Though Cash App has many features, I use it for its primary purpose — to exchange money.

 Cash App is relatively easy to use.
-You can send money with Cash App using another user’s email address, phone number, or $Cashtag.
-To receive money, you need to set up a Cash App account.
+You can send money using another user’s email address, phone number, or $Cashtag.
+You can receive money from Cash App users in the same ways.

 Read our Cash App review.